Last updated: 13 August 2025

 Challenges

-People who get their Pre-Settled or Settled Status have been experiencing some issues.
+People who get their Pre-Settled or Settled Status can experience issues.

 Settled has a help page for people struggling with the digital system.
 You can access it here.
 If you have problems with your digital status, you can use the3million’s Report It Tool.